 - The bully (bullies) will be asked to consider their past actions and possible future actions and may be asked to genuinely apologise.
-Other consequences & sanctions will be inline with the Behaviour & Discipline Policy. - 2.
-In serious cases, suspension or even exclusion will be considered - 3.
-If possible, the pupils will be reconciled - 4.
+Other consequences & sanctions will be in line with the Behaviour Policy. - 2.
+Parents of victim and perpetrator will be informed - 3.
+In serious cases, suspension or even exclusion will be considered - 4.
+If possible, the pupils will be reconciled - 5.
 After the incident / incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.

-Prevention
+7. Prevention

-In direct conjunction with the Behaviour & Discipline Policy we aim to prevent bullying through the use of our PSHE curriculum and Circle Time.
+In direct conjunction with the Behaviour Policy we aim to prevent bullying through the use of our PSHE curriculum and Circle Time.
 These include: